Nastel/TNT4J/README.md

         * containing binary (including `test` package), `source` and `javadoc` distribution: run `mvn -P pack-all`
     * To make Maven required `source` and `javadoc` packages, use profile `pack-maven`
     * To make Maven central compliant release having `source`, `javadoc` and all signed packages, use `maven-release` profile
-*  You will need to point TNT4J to it's property file via the `-Dtnt4j.config` argument.
+* You will need to bind TNT4J to configuration properties file (usually `tnt4j.properties`) via the Java system property `tnt4j.config` (as
+  `java` CLI argument `-Dtnt4j.config`).
 This property file is located here in GitHub under the `/config` directory.
-If using JCenter or Maven, it can be found in the zip assembly along with the source code and javadoc.
+If using JCenter or
+  Maven, it can be found in the zip assembly along with the source code and javadoc.

 Known Projects Using TNT4J
 ===============================================